-Supporting Chelan's strong business risk profile ('3' on Standard & Poor's scale from '1' to '10', with '1' the strongest) are the district's rate-setting ability, extremely low-cost power supply, moderate asset and resource concentration, and a low degree of merchant risk-related nonfirm surplus sales.
-Its low-cost power supply comes from its three hydroelectric plants, which management estimates produced power at an average \$15 per megawatt-hour in 2012.
-District officials project the cost to maintain its competitive advantage in the region, assuming average hydrological conditions.
+Chelan's business profile score is '3' on a scale from '1' to '10', with '1' being the strongest.
+Its business profile score reflects the district's strong rate-setting ability, extremely low-cost power supply, moderate asset and resource concentration, and low degree of merchant risk-related nonfirm surplus sales.
+Its low-cost power supply comes from its three hydroelectric plants, which management estimates produced power at an average \$18 per megawatt-hour in 2015.
+District officials project the cost will maintain its competitive advantage in the region, assuming average hydrological conditions.
 Furthermore, given the size of the district's resources compared to its native load demand, Chelan has surplus power under almost all hydrological conditions.
-Profits from surplus power sales contribute to the district's very low retail rates.
+Margins from surplus power sales contribute to the district's very low retail rates.